 Protection from fleas and ticks is an important part of caring for your pet.
 You can purchase the supplies from us to safe guard your pet and home.
 Our knowledgeable staff will be glad to offer assistance and information.
 Purchasing your products through us allows for a guarantee, as well as rebates for most products.

 We also carry a variety of items such as specialized shampoos, ear cleaning solution, dental supplies, collars, leashes, and more.
 For those items not available directly in our office, please check out our Online Store.

 We're pleased to offer the following services at Mancelona Veterinary Hospital:

 Our appointment book is computerized, which allows us to efficiently make appointments for you and your pet.
 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
-Emergencies are accepted anytime our clinic is open.
+Emergencies are accepted anytime our clinic is open and a doctor is present.
 If you feel you have an emergency with your pet, please call us or come in immediately.
 If possible it is best to call before coming in so that a staff member can advise you on your particular emergency.